The earliest art from the packaging of the GI Joe toy figure will auction next month with an entry price of $40,000.

 The toy was the first “action figure” as Hasbro decided they should call a doll for boys.

-Artist Sam Petrucci had served in the US Navy in World War II, perhaps that helped him create such a convincing image for GI Joe.
+Artist Sam Petrucci had served in the US Navy in World War II, perhaps helping him create such a convincing image for GI Joe.

 From 1964 Sam Petrucci helped shape Joe’s image as “America’s Movable Fighting Man” (a public image that would be softened as the Vietnam War shone a less favourable light on US armed forces).